LGBTQ rights in Togo: Discrimination protections

 There are no broad legal protections against discrimination based on sexual orientation or gender identity.
 However, Article 5 of the Press and Communications Code (Law 2020-001) defines defamation as a "false accusation that damages a person's honor and reputation.
 Defamation can be racist, sexist, or homophobic."
 The law prohibits the dissemination of defamatory comments and defamatory advertising messages.

 Article 17 of Decree No. 2023-116/PR "Relating to the Collection, Transfer, Processing, and use of Passenger Data" states that "the screening of passengers by the Passenger Information Unit, prior to their scheduled arrival or departure from Togolese territory, is carried out according to pre-established criteria and in a non-discriminatory manner.
 These pre-established criteria must be specific, proportionate, and targeted (...)
 These criteria are in no way based on a person's racial or ethnic origin, political opinions, religion or philosophical beliefs, trade union membership, health status, sexual life, or sexual orientation."
 In addition, articles 27 and 39 protect a person's sexual orientation when processing data.

+While there is no official ban on nonconsensual surgeries intended to normalize intersex people's appearance, it is not endorsed by healthcare providers or medical associations within the country.
+There were no known reports of such surgeries occurring as of 2023.

 Living conditions

-No law protects persons from discrimination based on sexual orientation or gender identity.